-Selections for this group will be at the discretion of Program Director and Head Coach and will be based on ability, attitude, commitment and motivation towards competition.
+Selections for this group will be at the discretion of Program Director and Head Coach and will be based on ability, attitude, commitment and motivation towards competition and training.

-Attendance The Elite program requires 70% attendance to all training days including dry land sessions.
+Attendance: The Elite program requires 80% attendance to all training days including dry land sessions.

 To ensure all participants are of the minimum standard for a training group, all new team members will need to pass an ability assessment with a coach prior to receiving their uniform and joining the training group.
 This is to avoid the situation where one weak athlete is slowing down the group and limiting the progress of other athletes.
 Assessments can be scheduled through the Snowboard Team office once Mammoth Mountain opens.